Practical Quantum Computing: solving the wave equation using a quantum approach: Oracle construction

-This transformation is quite similar to the one implemented by the oracle $M_1$ in Equation \eqref{eq:M1-transformation}: $N_c - 1$ from the transformation of $M_1$ has been replaced by $N_c$ in the transformation of $M_{-1}$.
+This transformation is quite similar to the one implemented by the oracle $M_1$ in \cref{eq:M1-transformation}: $N_c + 1$ from the transformation $M_1$ has been replaced by $N_c$ in the transformation $M_{-1}$.
 Thanks to this similarity, the implementation of $M_{-1}$ will be a nearly-exact copy of the implementation of $M_1$.
-The full implementation of the $M_{-1}$ oracle is depicted in Figure \ref{fig:M-1-implementation-quantum-circuit}.
+The full implementation of the $M_{-1}$ oracle is depicted in \cref{fig:M-1-implementation-quantum-circuit}.

-The weight oracle $V_{-1}$ is the simplest to implement for the matrix $H_{-1}$, even if it cannot take advantage of the optimisation discussed in Claim \ref{claim:oracles-ignore-when-V-is-zero}.
-The transformation that should be implemented by the oracle $V_{-1}$ is shown in Equation \eqref{eq:V-1-transformation}.
+The weight oracle $V_{-1}$ is the simplest to implement for the matrix $H_{-1}$, even if it cannot take advantage of the optimisation discussed in Claim~\cref{claim:oracles-ignore-when-V-is-zero}.
+The transformation that should be implemented by the oracle $V_{-1}$ is shown in \cref{eq:V-1-transformation}.